The resorts at Disney World have some of the most amazing themed hotels around the world.

 Disney Vacation Club Resorts at Disneyland

-Disneyland only has one DVC resort: The Villas at Disney’s Grand Californian Hotel & Spa.
+Disneyland has two DVC resorts, the Villas at Disney’s Grand Californian Hotel & Spa and the Villas at Disneyland hotel.

 It’s also nearby Downtown Disney, where there’s lots of shopping, restaurants, and a movie theater.